mirisuzanne/mia/content/theater/10myths/index.md

 ---
 feature: true
-title: 10 Myths on the Proper Application of Beauty Projects
+title: 10 Myths on the Proper Application of Beauty Products
 sub: |
   Award-winning stage adaptation of
   [Riding SideSaddle*](/books/sidesaddle/)